itemsapi/itemsapi/README.md

 - Quality of code is important but developer experience (DX) is a top!
 - https://www.itemsapi.com/docs/philosophy-and-methodology

-## Credits
-- [@pilot](https://github.com/pilot), [@athlonU](https://github.com/athlonUA), [@pjedrzejewski](https://github.com/pjedrzejewski) for supporting and being first early adopters

-## Author
-- ItemsAPI was originally created by [Matt Rzepa](http://matt89.com/).

 ## License
-ItemsAPI is licensed under the MIT Open Source license.
+ItemsAPI is created by Mateusz Rzepa and licensed under the Apache 2.0.
 For more information, see the LICENSE file in this repository.